ninbura/windows/README.md

 - if computer is bootlooping
   - re-flash bios using advanced flashing utility
-  - consult motherboard manual for exact steps, should mention the word "flash" and describe a process for updating your bios without having access to the bios.
+  - Consult motherboard manual for exact steps, should mention the word "flash" and describe a process for updating your bios without having access to the bios.
   - typically involves
     - putting bios file on flash drive
     - naming bios file something specific